UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/download_raw_sc_file.png)

 Save the file somewhere on your local file system.
-In the menu at the top of the screen, click *File&rarr;Open...*
+Then, in the menu at the top of the screen, click *File&rarr;Open*

 ![](images/file_menu.png)